namirahrasul/ReflectionEraser/README.md

 ## Desktop Application

-Built with Flutter and Flask.
+Built with PyQt5 and Python

 ### Prerequisites